Lipgloss (TV series)

 Lipgloss is a Philippine television drama series broadcast by TV5.
-The series is based on thee American TV series Gossip Girl.
+The series is based on the American TV series Gossip Girl.
 Directed by Chris Pablo and Aleah Aliporo Eugenio, it stars Rodjun Cruz, Mikee Lee, Fred Payawan, Kevin Lapena, Charina Suzara, Maxene Eigenmann and Louise delos Reyes.
 It aired for first season from August 16 to November 8, 2008, replacing PBA on ABC.
 The show aired for season 2 from November 15, 2008, to February 7, 2009, season 3 from February 14 to May 9, 2009, and season 4 from May 16 to August 29, 2009.

 The show's theme song was very similar to – and was directly inspired by – the song "Lip Gloss" by Lil Mama.

 Story

 Lipgloss was a teenage drama series, following the lives of the rich and infamous students of the ultra-exclusive Linden High, through the school's unofficial website.

 Plot

 Season 1

 Season 1 kicks off with best friends Abby and Meg competing for Jake, who falls in love with Meg and ends his relationship with Abby, whom he was dating.

 The whole cast is introduced.
 Julivee is new in Linden and becomes best friends with Louise, who is a popular ice skater.
 They meet siblings Ziggy and Edge Borja.
 Steph is introduced as the meanest girl in school.
 Maui is Jake's friend.
 Jiggo is Jake's half-brother.
 We learn that Kyle, who is never to be seen again in the series, is the administrator of the site Lipgloss.